AdaCore/ada-spark-rfcs/README.rst

 At this stage, expect several iterations between discussions, consensus building, and clarifications.

-A simple way for others to signal support for a proposal is to add a +1 reaction ("thumb up") to the corresponding Pull Request.

 At some point, a member of the AdaCore language design team will make a decision about the future of the RFC, which can be either accept, reject, or postpone.